awsdocs/amazon-redshift-developer-guide/doc_source/r_EXP.md

 # EXP Function<a name="r_EXP"></a>

- The EXP function returns the exponential value in scientific notation for a numeric expression\.
+The EXP function implements the exponential function for a numeric expression, or the base of the natural logarithm, `e`, raised to the power of expression\.
+The EXP function is the inverse of [LN Function](r_LN.md)\.

 ## Syntax<a name="r_EXP-synopsis"></a>